1987 Tunisian coup d'état: Events

-Intelligence head's revelations and prime ministerial denials
+Role of Italian intelligence

 Fulvio Martini, a former head of the Italian Intelligence Service, gave an interview to the newspaper la Repubblica on 11 October 1997 in which he asserted that Italian Intelligence had played an important role in the removal of Bourgiba.
 "Everything began with the visit of the Italian Prime Minister Bettino Craxi to Algeria in 1984", he explained.
 "The Algerians were nervous about growing instability in Tunisia and were ready to intervene" because of the risks the situation presented to their own strategic interests.
 This meant that the Algerian army was ready to invade the part of Tunisia crossed by the natural-gas pipeline transporting Algerian gas to Sicily.
 Martini continued: "In 1985 Prime Minister Craxi asked me to go to Algeria and establish contact with the security services there ... in order to avert any sudden move by Algeria.
 That was the start of a lengthy foreign policy operation in which the security services played a central role.
 In the end the parties agreed that General Ben Ali would be better able to guarantee the stability of Tunisia than Bourguiba."
 Martini added: "We suggested this solution to the Algerians and they discussed it with the Libyans.
 I went to talk to the French [...but...] the French security chief at that time, René Imbot reacted with arrogance, and simply stated that we Italians should not become involved, because Tunisia was part of France's imperial legacy".

 The priority was to organise a coup as invisible as possible, and this gave rise to the idea of a "medical coup".
 Italy would guarantee to support a Ben Ali takeover, and this choice was also approved by Libya and Algeria.
-"It is true that Italy replaced Bourguiba with Ben Ali" Martini agreed after 10 October 1999 when la Repubblica (the newspaper) referred to a report that Martini had revealed before a parliamentary commission on 6 October 1999.
-On the other hand, Prime Minister Craxi disputed any involvement by the Italian Security Services.
-Also speaking on 10 October 1999 he addresses the French Press Agency office in Tunis: "There was no Italian manoeuvring or interference in the events that carried President Ben Ali to power in 1987".
-The closeness of Craxi's own complicated and long standing relationship with the Tunisian political establishment led at one commentator to prefer his version of events to that of his intelligence chief.
-Craxi remained a close friend of Ben Ali, and died in Tunisia in 2000.
+"It is true that Italy replaced Bourguiba with Ben Ali" Martini agreed after 10 October 1999 when la Repubblica referred to a report that Martini had revealed before a parliamentary commission on 6 October 1999.
+On the other hand, Craxi disputed any involvement by the Italian Security Services.
+Speaking in 1999 to Agence France-Press in Tunis: "There was no Italian manoeuvring or interference in the events that carried President Ben Ali to power in 1987".
+The closeness of Craxi's own complicated and long standing relationship with the Tunisian political establishment led commentators to doubt his words, but the French journal Le Monde found no evidence against his version.
+Craxi remained a close friend of Ben Ali, and died, while being prosecuted by the Italian justice system for the Tangentopoli scandal, in Tunisia (2000).

 Aftermath

 Ben Ali took control of the ruling Socialist Destourian Party, renamed it and transformed it into the Democratic Constitutional Rally.
 The promised elections took place in 1989 and were won by the new party.
-In principal, Ben Ali followed similar policies to Bourguiba, positioning himself as the spiritual successor to his superannuated predecessor.
+In principle, Ben Ali followed similar policies to Bourguiba, positioning himself as the spiritual successor to his superannuated predecessor.
 He remained in power for 23 years until 2011, when he was deposed in the Tunisian Revolution.